Collect PDQ Connect Event Logs (Windows)

 Right-click PDQ.com then select "Save All Events As…" and save the file to a location of your choosing.

-If you are working from a support case, also include the PDQ Connect Agent database file located at:
+If you are working on a support case, also include the PDQ Connect Agent database file and installation log, located at these paths respectively: